enalvarez/demo/README.md

 ## First App run
-To run the application, execute:
+To run the application, execute on project's root folder:

 #### Linux
 ```